 For Dina Palazzolo ’15, working with the environment was a dream that started at a young age.

-Ben Kopec's research into the effects on melting Arctic sea ice on precipitation was published in the Proceedings of the National Academy of Sciences and reported by the Christian Science Monitor and The Huffington Post.
+Ben Kopec's research into the effects on melting Arctic sea ice on precipitation finds that as sea ice diminishes, more precipitation falls in the Arctic, which could have major implications for global climate.
+The study was published in the Proceedings of the National Academy of Sciences.